Extra safety measures for Tauranga harbour entrance - NZ Herald

 "If there's less speed, there's less harm."

-The placement of the buoys has been done in conjunction with the Port of Tauranga who are supportive of the move.
+The placement of the buoys has been done in conjunction with the Port of Tauranga, which is supportive of the move.

 The buoys will be put in place on December 20.